 Best Joshua Tree Hikes for First-Time Visitors

-In this new post written by Bearfoot guest contributor Ryan Moore, Ryan shares his list of the three best Joshua Tree hikes for first-time visitors.
+In this post written by Bearfoot guest contributor Ryan Moore, Ryan shares his list of the three best Joshua Tree hikes for first-time visitors.
 Guess it’s time to get those gears ticking and start planning for Spring!
 Enjoy! -Kristen-

 The beauty of Joshua Tree National Park is in part its close proximity to LA.
 No matter where you are or what Google maps seems to say, people from LA will tell you that your destination is only about a half hour away… “depending on traffic”.
 Well, Joshua Tree isn’t a half hour drive but it is only 130 miles; 130 easy miles due east just outside of Palm Springs.

 The park is made up of 794,000 acres that straddle the Mojave and Colorado deserts.
 The first time I drove through the western gate it felt like I was stepping into one of Dr. Suess’s books with the spiny Joshua Tree’s shaking their pom-poms across the valley floor.
-Legend has it that Mormon pioneers saw the outstretched arms of the trees and were reminded of the biblical character Joshua, who was to lead them to the promise land.
+Legend has it that Mormon pioneers saw the outstretched arms of the trees and were reminded of the biblical character Joshua, who was to lead them to the promised land.
 The name stuck.

 ••• Joshua Tree Map •••